 For the past three years I’ve been feasting on this European buffet of fantastic countries, going to every place I had ever imagined.
 I’ve hit the big ones: France, Spain, Italy, England.
 I’ve hit some smaller ones too: Croatia, Denmark, Czech Republic.
 But the number of cities I’ve been to in Germany?
 I could count those on one lonely hand.

-Luckily for anyone coming to Berlin and perusing this list, I didn’t get too ambitious with my Germany travel and instead have a bunch of amazing side trips from Berlin – most of which are within two hours of the city where you can go to unwind and take a break from the pervasive smell of Döner kebap.
+Luckily for anyone coming to Berlin and perusing this list, I didn’t get too ambitious with my Germany travel and instead have a bunch of amazing day trips from Berlin – most of which are within 2-3 hours of the city where you can go to unwind and take a break from the pervasive smell of Döner kebap.